-Publications and Data
+Geologic Publications and Data

-The current (fourth) series of publications includes printed and digital products, mostly technical but also many popular and educational in scope.
+The current (fourth) series of publications includes printed and digital products, mostly technical, but also many popular and educational in scope.

-Bedrock Geology of Pennsylvania (ZIP) is a 1:250,000-scale statewide coverage consisting of ArcGIS shapefiles for geologic units, geologic contacts, dikes, and faults.
-This dataset was created and slightly modified from the source materials used for Map 1, Geologic Map of Pennsylvania (ZIP).
+Bedrock Geology of Pennsylvania (ZIP) -- consists of 1:250,000-scale ArcGIS shapefiles for geologic units, geologic contacts, dikes, and faults that were created and slightly modified from the materials used to produce the 1980 printed

 Pennsylvania Geology Magazine